msr-quarc/ReVerC/README.md

 its usage are include in the [examples](https://github.com/msr-quarc/ReVerC/tree/master/examples) folder.
 As ReVerC compiles F# code quotations, the typical workflow is to
-1. Write the program to be compiled as an F# quotation
+1. Import ReVerC
-2. Import ReVerC
+2. Write the program to be compiled as an F# quotation
-3. Compile the quotation to a circuit
+3. Use ReVerC functions to compile the quotation to a circuit
 4. Output the circuit in Q# or .qc format

 Executing the F# code, either by compiling then running or interpreting via an F# compiler, will then produce the desired Q# or .qc code, which can be used in other projects.
 Alternatively, ReVerC provides the ability to